aiven/devportal/docs/products/kafka/kafka-mirrormaker/concepts/knowledge-base.rst

 **Q: Is it necessary for the source and target cluster to run on the same version of Apache Kafka®?**

-A: Not, it's not necessary.
+A: No, it's not necessary.

-**Q: Does MM write anything to the source cluster?**
+**Q: Does MirrorMaker 2 write anything to the source cluster?**

 A: It writes replicated offsets to the source cluster in its own topic in the current implementation.

-**Q: Does MM use consumer group in the source cluster?**
+**Q: Does MirrorMaker 2 use consumer group in the source cluster?**

 A: No. It uses mm2-offsets.<cluster_alias> topic for tracking offsets that have been replicated.
-Also it assigns topic-partitions directly to tasks without consumer groups (`code <https://github.com/apache/kafka/blob/4ac892ca783acab8e574b9b24d17e767eedb3d5f/connect/mirror/src/main/java/org/apache/kafka/connect/mirror/MirrorSourceTask.java#L93>`).
+Also it assigns topic-partitions directly to tasks without consumer groups (`code <https://github.com/apache/Kafka/blob/4ac892ca783acab8e574b9b24d17e767eedb3d5f/connect/mirror/src/main/java/org/apache/kafka/connect/mirror/MirrorSourceTask.java#L93>`_).

 **Q: Where is it recommended to run MirrorMaker 2: close to the source or target?**